-Silk’s sheet component is designed to work seamlessly with such third-party components.
-However, depending on how they are implemented, you may have to take some steps to ensure compatibility with the Sheet
+The Sheet component is designed to work seamlessly with such third-party components.
+However, depending on how they are implemented, you may have to take some steps to ensure compatibility, especially when the inertOutside

 prop of the <Sheet.View>